The dramatic failure of the Vietnam War

 The accords allowed for a ceasefire, and US troops were gradually withdrawn from Vietnam.
 However, fighting between the North and South Vietnamese continued.

 This marked the end of the Vietnam War.
-The United States had withdrawn most of their troops by this time, but they did evacuate some South Vietnamese citizens and U.S. personnel from the city before it fell.
+The United States had withdrawn most of their troops by this time, but they did evacuate 7000 South Vietnamese citizens and US personnel from the city before it fell.

-After the war, Vietnam was unified under Communist rule.
-Many people in South Vietnam were sent to re-education camps, where they were forced to work and study Communist ideology.
+After the war, Vietnam was unified under Communist rule, and an estimated 300,000 South Vietnamese officials, soldiers, and intellectuals were detained in re-education camps, where they endured years of forced labor and study Communist ideology.

 There was also a lot of economic hardship in the country after the war.
 Millions of people fled Vietnam as refugees.